crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 - Point1
 - Point2

-xIT career paths – everything you need to know to plan, kick-start, and level up your IT career: job roles, job titles, specializations, skills, certifications, salaries, and training resources, from entry level positions to senior level positions.
+Cybersecurity regulations and frameworks are designed to protect sensitive data and ensure organizational compliance.
+This section looks at some of the most important ones across different industries.
+This section covers salient cybersecurity regulations, such as GDPR (privacy), HIPAA (healthcare), and SOX (financial), and industry standards, such as PCI DSS (payment card industry).

 ## Topics covered in this section

-- Point1
+- **Understand the strategic, ethical, and legal importance of cybersecurity regulations and standards for businesses**
-- Point2
+- **Point2**

 --
-This section covers salient cybersecurity regulations, such as GDPR (privacy), HIPAA (healthcare), and SOX (financial), and industry standards, such as PCI DSS (payment card industry).

-Understand the strategic, ethical, and legal importance of cybersecurity regulations and standards for businesses.

-Cybersecurity regulations and frameworks are designed to protect sensitive data and ensure organizational compliance.
-This section looks at some of the most important ones across different industries.

 #### **1. General Data Protection Regulation (GDPR)**

 * **Region**: EU (applies globally to organizations handling EU citizens' data)